milesdaudistel/notes/notes.md

 Visual studio's job is a lot more complicated than google docs.
 Making a graphical interface for this app is a lot harder than making one for google docs.
 If you want to create a tool that is simple to use, free of bugs, and doesn't take your entire life to create, it's much easier to create a command line app than a graphical app.

 Yes, there are plenty of graphical apps for software development.
 But you _will_ run into plenty of instances in software development where you need to get something done, and an appropriate GUI app simply won't exist.
 Even if there is a graphical app, it's almost certain that there is also a command line app that does the same thing that will be simpler to use.
+As a beginner software developer, all you do is move files around and type text.
+It may feel like using the command line is harder.
+But that feeling won't last more than a few years.

+You shouldn't shun GUI apps though.
+Most software devs do use GUI apps (mostly IDE's) to write code.
+But at the same time, they still use the command line for basically everything else.
 </details>

 Useful cheat sheet for any basic bash scripting stuff:  https://devhints.io/bash